slapdau/apple-pascal-time/README.md

    driver does.
 Works on a real enhanced Apple //e with a Manilla Gear No-Slot clock inserted under the CF ROM.
 It also works just fine inside an Applewin emulator.
+ * **`MKYRTAB.TEXT`** -- Generates a year lookup table that is included in the assembly of `THUNDER.TEXT`.
+The Thunderclock Plus card does not report the year and the driver requires a lookup based on date, month, and day of week.
+ * **`MKYRTAB.DATA`** -- Reference data used during the execution of `MKYRTAB.CODE`.
  * **`CLOCK.TEXT`** -- A unit that defines the Pascal interface to call either driver.
  * **`CALLRDTIME.TEXT`** -- A simple host program that links to either